Visual Studio Team Services (VSTS) Sprint 121 Update

 - Filter consistency across boards and test cases - Find the work items you care about quickly.

 We will also start asking a few of you for feedback from within VSTS to help us make the product better.
-Read more about in-product feedback in the Feedback section below.
+Read more about in-product feedback in the How to provide feedback section below.

 Copy work item processes